-NordVPN and TorGuard are two of the more popular VPNs on the market today.
+NordVPN and TorGuard are both popular VPNs on the market today.
 They both have their fans and hordes of satisfied customers.
 But is one objectively better than the other?
-Does one offer a lot more value than the other?
-That’s what you’ll find out in this NordVPN vs TorGuard comparison.
+The answer, based on all of our tests, is a clear yes — and this NordVPN vs TorGuard comparison will show you who.

 Below we present to you a head-to-head comparison of these two powerful VPNs.
-We’ll be looking at how they compare, one against the other, in these eight categories:
+We’ll be looking at how they compare, one against the other, in eight different categories:

 - Company background and jurisdiction